Masks on airplanes: Where things stand on personal protection and social distancing - KVIA

 JetBlue Airways

-JetBlue is the first major US carrier to require that passengers wear masks, effective May 4.
+JetBlue was the first major US carrier to require that passengers wear masks, effective May 4.

 “Wearing a face covering isn’t about protecting yourself, it’s about protecting those around you,” said Joanna Geraghty, president and chief operating officer of JetBlue, in a statement.
 “This is the new flying etiquette.”